SabreTools/MPF/README.md

   - MAUI is not a viable alternative due to lack of out-of-box support for Linux
   - Avalonia is being heavily considered as an alternative
 - For those who need .NET Framework 4.8, there is an official fork: [MPF Legacy](https://github.com/Deterous/MPF-Legacy)
+- For those who require broader archive/installer compatibility (Windows-only), please use the x86 builds as there are some specific scanning libraries that only work with that build
+  - This is actively being worked on as part of [Binary Object Scanner](https://github.com/SabreTools/BinaryObjectScanner)
+  - Please consider contributing if you have experience in dealing with multiple archive and installer types

 ## Media Preservation Frontend Checker (MPF.Check)